gonimy/University_Database_Management_System-ACU-/README.md

 faculty, student information within the university.
 UMS has a relational database, which is used to store the college, faculty, student, courses and information of a college

 #
-The project is the practical assignment for the course of DATABASES 1 in the Ahram Canadian University (ACU)
+The project is the practical assignment for the course of Databases 1 in the Ahram Canadian University (ACU)